open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-propagator-env-carrier/README.md

 `EnvironmentSetter` always writes normalized key names to its environment map.
-`EnvironmentGetter` normalizes the requested propagator key and reads the corresponding normalized environment variable name from its snapshot.
+`EnvironmentGetter` normalizes the requested propagator key and reads the corresponding normalized environment variable name from the current `process.env`.
 Its `keys()` method returns only environment variable names that are already normalized.
 For example, a propagator request for `x-b3-traceid` matches `X_B3_TRACEID` from `process.env`, but does not match `x-b3-traceid`.

 Name collisions after normalization should be avoided.
 For example, `trace-state` and `TRACE_STATE` both normalize to `TRACE_STATE`.
 When injecting,